ojdunn/android-2048-game/README.md

 `onCreate()`, the first hook of the lifecycle of an Android app, can be overriden to allow the programmer to set the views, widgets, listeners, resources, and more.

+When a new activity is started the sequence of hook calls is `onCreate(), onStart(), onResume()`.
+On a transition to a new activity with an intent call of `startActivity(intentName)` then `onPause(), onStop()` are called before the same start calls are made for the next activity. `onStop()` hides a screen.
+If the back button is pressed then `onDestroy()` is called after `onStop()`, forcing the activity to be recreated if it is ever accessed again.
+A stack data structure is used for activity transitions similar to function call stacks.

+The `finish()` method of the `Activity` class allows you to terminate an activity and remove it from the activity stack.
+Use it to set transition behavior when moving back.
+Place within `onStop()` override?

 The functions `onSaveInstanceState()` and `onRestoreInstanceState()` exist to restore a state after an interruption.

 The manifest file `AndroidManifest.xml` defines the overall structure of the app.
 It includes the unique package name, permissions, themes, components, activity classes, and entry point.